Reinforcement Learning Policy Recommendation for Interbank Network Stability: Simulation Results

-The PPO algorithm parametrizes a discrete strategy function so that the learning algorithm can choose the value of $\eta$ among a finite set of actions $\mathcal{A}=\{0,1\}$\footnote{Under the same setting, we also trained PPO instances that are allowed to pick discrete values between 0 and 1 as a possible action.
-The distributions of the $\eta$ provided by these discrete strategies present a negligible amount of non-extreme values in the interval $(0,1)$ and are similar to those visualized in the left-hand side of Fig. \ref{Fig:eta_distribution_learning}.
-We resort then to the binary case, which is more interesting for our analysis.}.
-The choice of a discrete strategy with respect to a continuous strategy on the interval $(0,1)$ is motivated by the willing to learn a strategy that clearly discriminates between an interest rate strategy ($\eta=0$) and a liquidity strategy ($\eta=1$).
-Learning a continuous strategy that can pick any real value in the given interval is known to be more difficult and make it harder to interpret whether the learned dynamic strategy is pointing towards an objective rather than the other.
+The PPO algorithm parametrizes a discrete strategy function so that the learning algorithm can choose the value of $\eta$ among a finite set of actions $\mathcal{A}=\{0,0.5,1\}$\footnote{Under the same setting, training PPO instances that are allowed to pick fine-grained discrete values between 0 and 1 as a possible action is computationally expensive because the algorithm needs to explore a broader set of possible state-action pairs.
+Such an implementation would let the algorithm runtime grow and would not necessarily improve the results because the algorithm would not be able to alias between consecutive actions.
+A fine-grained action space $\mathcal{A}$ would make the $\eta$-strategy less interpretable.
+Hence in our analysis, we decided to distinguish three specific scenarios, which are the two extreme cases ($\eta=0.0$ and $\eta=1.0$) and the middle case ($\eta=0.5$).}